Oputo50/TokenICO/README.md

 - If hard cap is achieved the token sell closes.
 - If soft cap is not achieved the ICO investors are refunded.
 - Tokens are locked during the next 2 weeks after the ICO ends to prevent Pump & Dump attacks.
 (The locked period can also be adjusted on code).

+## Running the project

+You can easily run the tests by following these steps:

+- Clone repo
+- Run "npm install" on root folder
+- Run npx hardhat test